-I found my destination near Kellogg, in southern Minnesota.
-There are two abandoned sections of Highway 61 here that run alongside railroad tracks.
-The southern section is more remote, but both are drivable and easy to find.
+Two abandoned segments of Highway 61 near Kellogg run parallel to railroad tracks.
+The section to the south is more remote, but both are still drivable and easy to find.
 I was the only one on the narrow, two-lane road the entire time I was exploring.
 The weeds growing through the cracks in the concrete added to the ambiance.
 Except for the singing cicadas and buzzing horseflies, it was quiet.
 As far as the eye could see, wildflowers and farm fields flowed along the eastern side of the old road, and the western side featured a large hill that leads to the current path of the highway.
-It was easy to imagine travelers motoring north in the family station wagon on their way to the north shore.

 There are several abandoned sections of Highway 61 to explore throughout the state.
 If you’re like me and the thought of meandering down a piece of history makes your heart race, I highly recommend Deadpioneer’s Historic Minnesota Highways website.